PUGX/aop/README.md

 As you probably noticed, we passed an empty array representing the list of aspects.
-Read on to understand how to actually inject aspects in the container's services?
+Read on to understand how to actually inject aspects in the container's services.

 ### Loggable